Ropucha-class landing ship: Operational history

 Most of the ships became part of the Russian Navy after the dissolution of the Soviet Union.
 They were used for landing troops at the Georgian port of Poti during the Russo-Georgian War and for deliveries of cargo during the Russian military intervention in the Syrian civil war.

 One ship of the class was delivered to South Yemen in 1979 and served the Yemeni Navy until 2002, before it was sold as a civilian cargo ship named Sam of Yemen.
 It was the only one of the class in service outside the former Soviet Union.

 On 3 August 2012, international media reported that three vessels of the class, Aleksandr Otrakovsky, Georgy Pobedonosets and Kondopoga, would visit the Russian naval base in Tartus, Syria.
 The ships were part of the Northern Fleet.
 Earlier reports, quoting an anonymous source at the Russian general staff, said the ships would spend a few days in Tartus and take on fresh supplies of food and water.
 British media added that the ships each had up to 120 marines on board.
 The Russian defence ministry left open the possibility that the ships might dock there at some point for logistical reasons, saying they had every right to do so.
 The General Staff source had said that after calling at Tartus they would head for the Bosporus and the Russian Black Sea port of Novorossiysk.
-From 2013 on, ten Ropucha-class ships, gathered from all four Russian fleets, were used to transport military equipment from Novorosiysk to Tartus, during an intervention in the Syrian civil war.
+From 2013 on, ten Ropucha-class ships, gathered from all four Russian fleets, were used to transport military equipment from Novorossiysk to Tartus, during an intervention in the Syrian civil war.